 How Can I Stop Getting Email Notifications From eBay?

-Everyone seems to send marketing and other notification emails these days, clogging up your email account with information you don't want or need.
-Getting a bunch of eBay notifications just adds to the email clutter.
-But how can users prevent eBay from sending them these emails?
-Even those who have been fans of an eBay mailing list in the past can find themselves deciding it's about time to clean their inboxes up by unsubscribing from eBay-originating email.
+How can users get eBay to stop sending them these emails?
+Even those who have been fans of eBay and didn't mind being on the mailing list in the past can find themselves deciding it's about time to clean their inboxes up by unsubscribing from all of the eBay-originated emails.

-You can remove your email address off of the eBay mailing list by taking the following steps.
+You can remove your email address off of the eBay mailing list by taking the following steps, depending on which types of emails you're receiving.

-If the messages you'd no longer like to see show items or messages from one particular seller or a group of regular sellers, you're likely subscribed to those sellers' mailing lists.
-This usually happens because you've purchased something from them in the past and opted back then to receive email from them.
+If the messages you'd no longer like to see show items or messages from one particular seller or a group of regular sellers, the source of the emails is likely your subscription to those sellers' mailing lists.
+This usually happens because you've purchased something from them in the past and opted back then to receive emails from them.

 To access your saved sellers list where you can unsubscribe, sign into eBay by visiting eBay.com and clicking the " sign in" link near the top-center of the page.
 From your "My eBay" page, click on the " Account" tab on the top of the page.